tesna1202/customer-behavior-analysis/README.md

-Customer Behavior Analysis (End-to-End Data Project)
+Customer Behavior Analysis & KPI Automation

 📌 Overview

-This project demonstrates a complete data analytics pipeline, starting from raw data to business insights.
+This project demonstrates a complete customer analytics pipeline, starting from raw data and ending in business-ready KPI monitoring and reporting.

 The workflow includes:
-Data Cleaning & Exploration using Python
+- Data cleaning and transformation using Python
+- KPI calculation and simple alert automation
-Data Storage & Analysis using SQL Server
+- Data storage and analysis using SQL Server
-Interactive Dashboard using Power BI
+- Interactive dashboarding using Power BI

 🛠️ Tech Stack